bit101/clrs/README.md

 Color lib for HTML/JS.
 Lots of easy ways to generate colors for use in CSS or Canvas drawing.

+This is really early code, but should be useful to some people.
+I haven't tested it extensively in multiple browsers, platforms, etc. so use at your own risk.
+Appreciate any feedback or improvements.

 ### Static Methods.
 These return an instance of clrs.color, which can be used in any JavaScript code that requires a color string.

 	rgba(r, g, b, a) // define a color using red, green, blue and alpha channels. r, g, b are 0 to 255, a is 0 to 1.